Work at CBC/Radio-Canada

-Created in 2015 to align, lighten and modernize infrastructure, the Technology and Infrastructure team is the backbone and the future forward arm of CBC/Radio-Canada.
+Created in 2015 to align, lighten and modernize infrastructure, the Technology & Infrastructure (T&I) team is the backbone and the future forward arm of CBC/Radio-Canada.
 We are the people that make stuff work.
 We make connections; between media content, systems, people and places.
 We are the space in between.

 A place with purpose.
-CBC/Radio-Canada has always been a highly-regarded pioneer of media technology.
+CBC/Radio-Canada has always been a highly regarded pioneer of media technology.
 Not just in Canada, but around the world.
-Today, we’re transforming ourselves from a conventional radio and television broadcaster into a modern digital media company.
+Today, we’re transforming ourselves from conventional radio and television broadcasting into a modern digital media company.
 Technology is the driving force and we are the team making it happen.

 What’s in it for you?